ngrok/ngrok-operator/README.md

 ## Documentation

-You can find the full documentation for the ngrok Ingress Controller can be found [under the docs directory](./docs/README.md).
+The full documentation for the ngrok Ingress Controller can be found [under the docs directory](./docs/README.md).
 Pull requests for corrections and additions are always welcomed.

 ###  Guides and Tutorials
 - [Deployment Guide](./docs/deployment-guide/README.md): for installing the controller for the first time